donzgold/JustMC_compilator/documentation/en_US/actions/variable.md

 **Name:** Parse JSON\
 **Type:** An action that returns a value\
-**Description:** Parses JSON text into elements: dictionaries (if the text is in curly braces) and lists (if the text is in square brackets) that can be manipulated to get the desired values.
+**Description:** Parses JSON text into elements\: dictionaries (if the text is in curly braces) and lists (if the text is in square brackets) that can be manipulated to get the desired values.

 **Usage example:**
 ```ts